HSAnet/reverse-traceroute/README.md

 ```

 ## Indirect Tracing
 The protocol supports an extension that allows clients to request traceroute measurements to arbitrary targets.
-This feature is disabled by default and can be controlled on the server-side:
+**This feature is disabled by default** and can be controlled on the server-side:
 You can restrict the networks from which such indirect tracing requests can be made by editing relevant configuration files and explicitly enabling indirect traces for the server.
 For information on how to do this you can consult the augsburg-traceroute-server manpage.

-## Measurement study
+## Measurement Study
 We are trying to collect data about traceroute paths for our measurement study.
 If you want to participate, you can use the `--transmit` switch in the client
 to transmit your data to our server.